luismarto/phpopenchart/README.md

 In a forseable future (v 1.6).
 - Make the package more "configurable"
 - Fix bugs on Pie and Line charts
-- Rename some classes and review the package's structure
 - Refactor the bootstrap code, so you don't need to include so many classes
-- Fix tests and demo
+- Fix tests and demos

 In a near future (v 2.0)
 - Make this easily integrated with Laravel